Metod Trobec: Arrest and discovery of remains

 At the end of July 1979, Trobec met a German tourist named Hermann Lampenau in Medno, while the latter was searching for a place to stay.
-Under the pretense of going to visit his sister, Trobec drove off with the man's car.
-Lampenau reported the theft to the authorities, but went to search for him on his own and eventually found him again on August 5 in at the bus station in Kranj.
+Under the pretence of going to visit his sister, Trobec drove off with the man's car.
+Lampenau reported the theft to the authorities, but went to search for him on his own and eventually found him again on August 5 at the bus station in Kranj.
 Trobec promised that he would give him the car back and a place to stay, then drove Lampenau towards a forest near Preddvor.
 There he beat him up and stole his wallet, which contained 200 Deutsche Mark, 1,900 dinars and his ID.
 Lampenau had his clavicle broken and suffered wounds to his forehead.

 The attack was witnessed by a mushroom hunter, Pavle Arsenovski, who dragged Lampenau to a nearby phone booth and called the police.
 A few hours later, Trobec was stopped in Kranj by armed militiamen and transferred to a prison in Radovljica.
 After he was arrested, the militiamen went to investigate his home in Spodnja Bela, where they found a plethora of various items Trobec had stolen from the Metalka warehouse in Ljubljana, where he had been working since June 1977.
-It was determined that he spent had faked staying in the hospital and managed to sneak in the stolen items without the doorman noticing, which he later sold or gave to fellow colleagues as a sort of bribe to keep them silent.
+It was determined that he spent had faked staying in the hospital and managed to sneak in the stolen items without the doorman noticing, which he later sold or gave to colleagues as a sort of bribe to keep them silent.
 A total of 130 different objects were found, amounting to 128,000 dinars.
 Most concerning out of the discoveries were bloodstained women's clothing, photos of which were taken and published in the newspapers.

 Acquaintances of Trobec then directed the authorities to his house in Dolenja Vas, where they found burned human remains, clothing and identity papers.
-The officers suspected that the bodies belonged to Cankar, Plevnik and Nikolić, since they items were there, but were initially unsure whether Trobec had killed them.
+The officers suspected that the bodies belonged to Cankar, Plevnik and Nikolić, since their items were there, but were initially unsure whether Trobec had killed them.
 A few months later, they linked the cases of Markovčič and Brečko after finding their remains in a manure pit near a barn, as well as numerous articles of clothing, metal clothespins and gold chains with pendants, shoes, handbags, umbrellas and cosmetic products.
 These objects were shown to relatives and acquaintances of the victims, and all of them were positively identified as belonging to the missing women.